codefrau/SqueakJS/README.md

 Things to work on
 -----------------
-Running a current Squeak image would be nice - beyond the stuff needed for Etoys it should really just be a handful changes to correctly interpret closures.
+SqueakJS is intended to run any Squeak image.
+It can already load anything from the original 1996 Squeak release to the latest 2014 release.
+But many pieces (primitives in various plugins) are still missing, in particular media support (sound in/output, MIDI, 3D graphics, Scratch effects) and networking (Socket plugin).

 As for optimizing I think the way to go is a JIT compiler that creates actual Javascript functions from Squeak methods.
 And to make BitBlt fast, we could probably use WebGL.
+Besides, there is the obvious not-yet-implemented primitives which fall back to slow Smalltalk code (LargeIntegers, compression/decompression, string search etc).

 There's also interesting stuff I probably won't be working on.
 Like a kind-of FFI that lets you call Javascript libraries directly.
 Or a plugin that gives you access to the DOM (I do have the mechanism for VM plugins in place already).
 With that you could write a native HTML UI which would certainly be much faster than BitBlt.